socialpostflow/socialpostflow-wordpress/DEPLOYMENT.md

 # Deployment Guide

-This document describes the workflow for deploying a Plugin update from GitHub to WP Zinc.
+This document describes the workflow for deploying a Plugin update from GitHub to wordpress.org.

 ## Merge Pull Requests